Site icon iFeeltech

 Simplicity and Ease of Use

 You'll find a wider range of affordable 2.5 gigabit adapters that use standard USB-C or USB-A connections.
-These work with most modern computers right out of the box.
-In contrast, 10G adapters frequently require a Thunderbolt 3 port, limiting compatibility.
-Plus, 2.5G often doesn't require the bulky active cooling solutions you'll find on 10G equipment.
+Many newer models, including those supporting iPhone 15 and 16, work with most modern computers right out of the box.
+In contrast, 10G adapters still frequently require Thunderbolt 3/4/5 ports, limiting compatibility.
+Plus, 2.5G adapters don't require the bulky active cooling solutions you'll find on 10G equipment.

 When Does 10 Gigabit Make Sense?